Wednesday, January 28, 2026

 March

-• 7th - NO SCHOOL (Staff Professional Development)
+• 6th - NO SCHOOL for all Students

-• 14th - 👕 Pattern Day (Wear as many different patterns as possible); No 4K Classes
+• 13th - 👕 Pattern Day (Wear as many different patterns as possible)- No 4K Classes

 April